Cascais-Portugal.com

 The ‘Ponta Mais Ocidental do Continente Europeu’ marker - just don’t expect it to be this quiet during your visit.

-Google Street View of a typical day at the Cabo da Roca.
+Google Street View of a typical busy day at the Cabo da Roca.

-A taxi to the Cabo da Roca from Sintra, but Uber and Bolt are cheaper.
+A taxi in Sintra offering to take visitors to the Cabo da Roca, but Uber and Bolt are much cheaper.

 The 1253 bus waiting outside Sintra train station.

-To the north are the Praia da Ursa (1km) and Praia da Adraga (2km) beaches, which are accessible by well-worn footpaths.
-The Praia da Ursa is regarded as one of the hidden gems of the Serra de Sintra region, with a picturesque natural setting, golden sands and unique rock formations.
-Further north is the Praia Grande and the charming resort town of Praia das Maçãs.
+There are a number of official documented trails, but it is very easy to simply create your own path.
+For a first hike in the region I suggest heading north towards the Praia da Ursa (1km) and Praia da Adraga (2km), both accessible by well-worn footpaths.
+The Praia da Ursa is often described as the “hidden gem” of the Serra de Sintra region, and I have to agree.
+It is a stunning beach with a picturesque natural setting and unique rock formations.
+My only warning is that the footpath down is very rough, with a steep scramble in places that requires reasonable fitness and decent footwear.
+Further north still is the Praia Grande and the charming resort town of Praia das Maçãs.

 The Cabo da Roca lighthouse was the first purpose-built lighthouse in Portugal and was completed in 1772, but its present form originates from 1842.
 The lighthouse stands 150m above the ocean, with its height meaning that the 1,000-watt light can be seen 46km away.